Fax: (919) 962-1613

 Additional Professional Experience and Background

-• Research and/or project experience in and/or with the Muscogee (Creek) Nation, the Passamaquoddy Tribe of Maine, the Navajo Nation, the Hopi Tribe, and the Mescalero Apache Tribe
+– Research and/or project experience in and/or with the Seneca-Cayuga Nation, Muscogee Nation, the Passamaquoddy Tribe of Maine, the Navajo Nation, and the Mescalero Apache Tribe.

-• Comparative field research (in 2004) in southern Africa on indigenous rights, political mobilization, and land claims among the Nama and Khoi San Tribes
+– Comparative field research in southern Africa on Indigenous rights, political mobilization, and land claims among the Nama and Khoi San Tribes.

 Introduction to Cultural Anthropology (ANTH 102)

 Indian Country Today (ANTH 62 – First Year Seminar)

 American Indian Societies (ANTH 206)